- This event has passed.

 Other payment options are available please email firstname.lastname@example.org

 Cancellation policy: Cancellations are accepted up to 28 days before the course start date subject to a 25% cancellation fee.
 Cancellations later than this may be considered, contact email@example.com Failure to attend will result in the full cost of the course being charged.
-In the unfortunate event that PR~statistics must cancel this course due to unforeseen circumstances a full refund for the course will be credited.
-However PR~statistics cannot be held responsible for any travel fees, accommodation or other expenses incurred to you as a result of the cancellation.

 A mixture of lectures and hands-on practical’s.
 Data sets for computer practicals will be provided by the instructors, but participants are welcome to bring their own data.